The best vitamins and supplements for vegetarians: a simple guide

 Calcium is a mineral that depends on vitamin D to be properly absorbed.
 Calcium is particularly important to maintain healthy bones throughout your life.
 Even if you are an avid eater-of-greens, you should consider calcium supplementation.
 This is especially true if you drink a lot of coffee or green tea, as caffeine has been shown to interfere with calcium absorption.

-The best foods for vegetarians that contain calcium include dairy, turnips and leafy greens.
+The best foods for vegetarians that contain calcium include dairy, turnips, and leafy greens.

-Your body uses zinc, another essential mineral, for proper immune function and cell metabolism.
+Your body uses zinc, another essential mineral, for supporting immune function and cell metabolism.
 The cells of your entire body depend on zinc to replicate, regulate, differentiate, and proliferate.
 As a component of more than 300 active enzymes, zinc plays a role in basically everything that cells do.
 Dosage is vitally important with all minerals, but special care should be taken not to overdo it with zinc.
 Zinc is known to interfere with the absorption of other minerals, such as iron and copper.

 The best foods for vegetarians that contain zinc include nuts, seeds, beans, and dairy.